 Archive collections at the Modern Records Centre include many documents relating to German society, politics and economics, particularly during the period of Nazi rule between 1933-45, and the period of division and occupation immediately after the Second World War.
 This guide provides short summaries of some of the main sources and contains links to our archive catalogue, where you can find more detailed information.

-More than 50 primary sources on Germany between 1918-1946 have been digitised in full and are available through our online resources for the module 'History of Germany' and 'Amity, Antagonism and Appeasement: Anglo-German Relations, 1871-1945'.
+A selection of primary sources on Germany between 1918-1946 have been digitised in full and are available through our online resources for the modules 'History of Germany' and 'Amity, Antagonism and Appeasement: Anglo-German Relations, 1871-1945'.
 Additional sources can be identified through 'ready-made searches' of our catalogues (see the section on Germany).

 The International Transport Workers' Federation (ITF) was founded in 1896.
 The organisation had its roots in various special conferences and federations of European seamen and railwaymen in the early 1890s, and in the international co-operation of European transport unionists during the 1896-7 dock strikes in Rotterdam and Hamburg.